-You've probably seen them on the street: the guy or girl speeding along atop a tiny motorized bike that looks like a miniature motorcycle.
+You've probably seen them on the street: a rider atop a tiny motorized bike speeding along on what looks like a miniature motorcycle.
 The rider -- hunched over, knees pointing out at either side -- looks like a giant on the little machine, but it's going pretty fast, especially for something that small.
-And you've probably asked yourself, "Is that thing legal?"
-Or maybe you own (or are considering buying) one of these "pocket bikes" and want to learn more about laws related to their use.

 What are Pocket Bikes?